ShaznaSalman/ShaznaSalman/README.md

 ### How to Reach Me

-- 📫 You can reach out to me via email at shaznasalman10@gmail.com.
-I'm also active on LinkedIn, so feel free to connect with me there: https://www.linkedin.com/in/shaznasalman10/  .
+- 📫 Feel free to reach out to me via email at shaznasalman10@gmail.com.
+You can also connect with me on LinkedIn: https://www.linkedin.com/in/shaznasalman10/  .